History of Olympic Peninsula timeline to 1900.

 1788: Robert Duffin, one of Meare’s officers, is sent on a longboat expedition from Nootka on Vancouver Island down the Strait of Juan de Fuca to the site of present-day Port Townsend.
 Duffin was attacked by what were presumed to be S’Klallam Indians west of Discovery Bay with arrows, clubs and stone bludgeons.
 Several of the crew were wounded.
 The longboat was said to be pierced “in a thousand places with arrows.”

-1789: The American captains John Kendrick and Robert Gray, the latter of which would later discover the Columbia River, enter the Strait of Juan de Fuca and go as far as Clallam Bay.
-On a voyage around Vancouver Island, Gray trades an old iron chisel for sea-otter furs worth $8,000 dollars in China.
+1789: The American captains John Kendrick and Robert Gray, the latter of which would later discover the Columbia River, enter the Strait of Juan de Fuca and go as far as Clallam Bay .
+On his first circumnavigation of Vancouver Island, Gray trades an old iron chisel for sea-otter furs worth $8,000 dollars in China.
 Gray trades the furs for tea, which he sold in Boston.
 Gray became the first American to sail around the world.

 1789: The English captains James Colnett and William Douglas are arrested at Nootka Sound for violating Spain’s territory.
 This became known as the Nootka Incident.